AviLevyHTX/PyBer_Analysis/README.md

 When reviewing the data about urban cities, the average fare per ride was higher than the average fare per driver.
 This may indicate that drivers working in urban cities must operate at a lost because the average amount they earn is less than the average fare per ride.

-### Analysis of total weekly fares for each city type
+### Analysis of Total Weekly Fares for Each City Type
 Another analysis was performed to understand and visualize how fares compared amongst the three city types.
 The analysis involved a time period of four months between January and April in 2019.
 A multiple line chart was then created, which can be seen below, to visualize the fare trends throughout that time period.

 ![Fig8](/analysis/Fig8.png)